Starting a Digital Signage Project

 At Rise Vision, whenever we think about goals, we think about our Job To Be Done- a framework that uses a customer's motivations for buying a product, as the job that product should fulfill.
 So think about your digital signage, what are you hiring it to do?
 Is it to improve communication around your office?
-To increase sales in your restaurant?
+To increase sales?
 To create a Wall Street-like atmosphere in your finance lab and attract new students?
 Or to improve your household communication and organization with a display in your home?
 From one display to one thousand displays, every project needs an objective.

 Ask yourself this very simple question, and make sure you are set straight on the goal before you move on to any of the following questions.

 There are two “Who’s?” to this question.
 “Who is your audience?” and “Who is responsible?”.

 Before you start anything, you need to ask who you are creating signage for.
 Knowing and understanding your target is often where good digital signage projects shine.
 Your audience will dictate the display you are using and the content you chose to share.

 Take the time to discuss your audience with all invested parties, and take the notes to write-up a simple User Persona.
 Your Persona doesn’t need to be a four-page write-up, but it should address their interests and motivations so that you can appeal to those in your implementation.